lilianwangechi/quotes/src/app/quotes/README.md

 Lilian Wangechi
 ## How it works
 Quotes allows you to create your own quotes.You input your own quote and let other users either upvote your quote incase they like it or downvote your quote incase they don't like it.
+The user types in a quote and has the option to upvote or downvote other users quotes.
 ### Live Page
 PUT GH-PAGES LINK[https://lilianwangechi.github.io/....]
 ## Setup / Installation